SweetDate-Calendar/sd_docs/the_protocol/index.md

 has_children: true
 ---

-# The CLP Protocol
+# The Sweet-Date Protocol

-The CLP protocol defines how clients interact with the calendar engine — not through a traditional REST API or static file format, but through a shared, language-agnostic YAML specification.
+The Sweet-Date protocol defines how clients interact with the calendar engine — not through a traditional REST API or static file format, but through a shared, language-agnostic YAML specification.

 This protocol serves as the foundation for generating client libraries, implementing backend logic, and ensuring consistency across implementations.

 ---

-## What Is the CLP Protocol?
+## What Is the Sweet-Date Protocol?

-At the core of CLP is a protocol definition written in YAML.
+At the core of Sweet-Date is a protocol definition written in YAML.
 It describes:

 - Namespaces (e.g. `CALENDARS`, `EVENTS`, `AVAILABILITY`)
 - Commands within each namespace (e.g. `CREATE`, `DELETE`, `FIND_SLOTS`)